-With the decline in our stock price, overall Named Executive Officer awarded compensation declined in the 2014 Fiscal Year by 35%.
-Moreover, over the past two years, Named Executive Officer awarded compensation is up just 8% as compared with a 13% stock price increase.
+With the decline in our stock price in 2015, overall Named Executive Officer bonus awards, which are primarily paid in the form of time-vested restricted stock grants, declined 5.6% from the previous year.
 As our general practice is to award bonuses and grant equity based on Named Executive Officer performance for the preceding year, we are able to maintain relative alignment between pay and performance.